Installation manual Zivver OWA add-in

 • Apple Safari (for iOS)

-• Allow cookies in the browser for these exact URL’s.
-Read more about CookiesAllowedForUrls in Edge (this setting is identical in Chrome)
+• Allow cookies in the browser for the exact URLs listed below.
+Read more about CookiesAllowedForUrls in Edge (this setting is identical in Chrome):

 • [*.]office.com